adam-klica/CRM_/README.md

 1. Run "npm install" to install all necessary dependencies
 2. Create database (remember name of database for next.configs.js)
-3. Use this code to create 2 tables in database :
+3. Use this code to create 2 tables in database and add admin in table `users`:

 ```sql
 CREATE TABLE `users` (